 Easier to keep track of community evolution through time

-Community detection and Centrality algorithms are designed primarly for what types of graphs?
+Community detection and Centrality algorithms are designed primarily for what types of graphs?

 Select the correct answer.